dvanderweele/ART/README.md

 And perhaps most excitingly, this kind of data structure allows you to start to reason about the design of your own programs in terms of Codd's *relational algebra*, a privilege more commonly limited to the realm of database software.
 Your designs can take on a tabular nature, where you enable performant, multi-column, **multi-dimensional** indexing.

-This is all possible, if we can manage to overcome a venerable challenge associated with tries — their notorious hunger for memory.
+This is all possible, and even faster for some use cases than self-balancing binary search trees, if we can manage to overcome a venerable challenge associated with tries — their notorious hunger for memory.
 That is where the Adaptive Radix Tree suggests a pragmatic solution.

 ## The Protypical Adaptive Radix Tree of Viktor Leis et al